dyammons/canine_osteosarcoma_atlas/README.md

 ## File structure:
 - [:file\_folder: input](/input) contains relevant metadata files and instructions for obtaining data associated with this study
-- [:file\_folder: analysis](/analysis) contains the analysis code and source file used to complete the data analysis
+- [:file\_folder: analysis](/analysis) contains the analysis code (largely separated in scripts by figure) and source file used to complete the data analysis

 ## Supplemental data and potential uses:
 1. [Browse the data](#1-browse-the-complete-annotated-dataset)